Maybe you bought a whole bunch of feta cheese on offer, or you’ve got a half-open pack you know you’re not going to use up in time.

 Here’s where it gets really good.

 Provided you follow our steps above – the method helps prevent freezer burn and texture changes – your feta cheese will be good in the freezer for 6-9 months.

-However, to enjoy your feta at its best quality, you should aim to consume it within 3 months.
+However, to enjoy your feta at its best quality, you should aim to consume it within three months.

 How To Use Frozen Or Thawed Feta

-We’ve already covered that feta you’ve frozen or thawed isn’t going to be the best on top of a salad, or not mixed into another dish.
+We’ve already covered that feta you’ve frozen or thawed isn’t going to be the best on top of a salad.

 With that in mind, here’s a handy list of uses for your frozen or thawed feta:

 - Melt rumbled thawed feta over your pasta.

 - Add frozen feta to your pasta sauce.